|Common Name(s)||Red River Gum|

 "Tree to 45 m tall.
 Lignotuber often absent.
 Bark smooth to small branches or with a few rough loose grey basal slabs; smooth bark white, cream and pale grey with yellow, pink or brown patches."
 (Euclid, 4th Ed.)

-Another of the red gums heavily utilised within mined land rehabilitation and to this end we have an interest in the inherent tolerance Eucalyptus camaldulensis shows to problematic levels of salinity.
+Eucalyptus camaldulensis is another of the red gums heavily utilised within mined land rehabilitation where saline spoils may be problematic.
+To this end we have an interest in its natural tolerance to salinity.

 "Eucalyptus camaldulensis is the most widespread species of eucalypt in Australia occurring in every mainland State.
 It is notably a tree of riverine sites whether of permanent or seasonal water."
 (Euclid, 4th Ed.)

 EUCLID Eucalypts of Australia Edition 4 (2015, internet based, hosted by the Atlas of Living Australia).
 Date accessed: Sept 27, 2019

 Brooker M.I.H., Kleinig D.A.
 (2004) ‘Field guide to eucalypts.
 Vol. 3.
 2nd edn.
 (Bloomings Books: Melbourne)